MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Summary Conclusion

 \section{Summary \& Conclusion}

-In this study, we introduced a lightweight architecture called MSA-CNN, which classifies sleep stages from multivariate polysomnography sleep epochs.
-The model makes use of our novel complementary pooling technique to capture multiple scales, as well as multi-head self-attention to capture temporal context.
-Our architecture extends previous model complexity limitation efforts from univariate to multivariate models.

-To compare our model to nine SOTA models, we implemented a comprehensive and transparent validation strategy.
-The model comparison results demonstrate that the MSA-CNN outperforms all tested SOTA models across three benchmark datasets, reaching a performance comparable to that of human experts.
-Notably, the MSA-CNN achieves this with a lower model complexity than at least seven of the nine SOTA models.
-We hypothesise that reducing model complexity contributed to the observed performance gains by acting as a regulariser and simplifying training.
-Furthermore, the lower parameter count strengthens the interpretability of our model \cite{raz2024ml}.
-Our findings underscore the potential of controlling model complexity for sleep stage classification.
+In this study, we introduced a lightweight sleep stage classification architecture called MSA-CNN, which extends previous model complexity limitation efforts to multivariate models.
+Using a comprehensive and transparent validation strategy, the results demonstrate that the MSA-CNN outperforms all tested SOTA models across three benchmark datasets, reaching a performance comparable to that of human experts.
+At the same time, the MSA-CNN has a lower model complexity than seven of the nine SOTA models.
+We hypothesise that the reduction in model complexity may act as a regulariser and simplify training, thereby contributing to the observed performance gains.
+Furthermore, the lower parameter count may strengthen the interpretability of our model and make it more suitable for deployment in practical applications based on mobile or wearable devices.
+These observations underscore the potential of controlling model complexity for sleep stage classification.

-To validate the components of our model, we conducted ablation studies and parameter sensitivity analyses.
-We find that incorporating additional channels can significantly improve performance, although this enhancement must be balanced against the practical advantages of using fewer measurement channels.
-In addition, the results demonstrate that capturing contextual information with attention is an integral component of the MSA-CNN.
-We further provided explainability for our model by visualising the incoming and outgoing attention, allowing us to uncover the relationships between waveform patterns used by the model for decision making.
-Our visualisation tool contributes to emerging research in model explainability.
+To validate the components of our model, we conducted an ablation study and parameter sensitivity analyses.
+These show that incorporating additional channels can significantly improve performance, although this must be balanced against the practical benefits of using fewer measurement channels.
+The ablation study further demonstrates that capturing contextual information with attention is an integral component of the MSA-CNN.

-As a supervised learning model, our model is currently predominantly limited by the inter-scorer variability.
-Future work will focus on developing unsupervised learning models to eliminate reliance on human sleep scoring.
-Another avenue for future research is to score and optimise intermediate model results, such as temporal waveform patterns.
-This can further increase model explainability, paving the way for the clinical deployment of automatic sleep stage classification.
+We provided explainability for our model by visualising incoming and outgoing attention, allowing us to uncover the relationships between waveform patterns used by the model for decision making.
+This explainability component is complemented by parallel work on explainability of early-stage spectral processing in our model \cite{goerttler2025retrieving}.
+In future work, we aim to conduct a systematic evaluation of our introduced attention visualisation method, with the goal of establishing clearer links between observed attention maps and established physiological patterns.